May 17, 2006

 There IS a slight difference between what you want to write about and what you want to SAY.
 Sometimes folks can get stuck in the topic they know they want to write about because they haven’t yet figured out what it is they want to say about that topic.
 Does that make sense?

-Tom Vander Well said
+3. Tom Vander Well says

 When I’m empty and can’t come up with a good topic, I realize I must “fill the well.”
 Here’s what I do: I challenge myself to find three blogs I’ve never read before.
 I do a blog search, or more often I start checking out the blog rolls of bloggers I already read and like (sometimes, when you read feeds in a feedreader, you never even see the blog roll - pity).
 Within minutes I generally have read something or seen something that shifts my heart or brain into gear.
 Now, not only do I have something to say or respond to - but I have a great link to share with my readers that will introduce them to my new “friend” and extend the conversation.

-4. May 17th, 2006 at 5:20 pm
+May 17, 2006 at 5:20 PM

 Tom,